pixelomer/RemoteViewFun/README.md

 ## One more thing - Calling methods on the remote view controller

 While looking at the headers, I found one more thing.
-You can add a method that exists on the service method to the server protocol.
-After doing so, you can call that method like this:
+It seems like `_UIRemoteViewController` has a method named `-serviceViewControllerProxy`.
+You can use this object to call methods on the remote object.
 ```objc
 @protocol SERVRootViewControllerRemoteService
 -(instancetype)init;